-Deleted: Table 1
+Deleted: Error!
+Reference source not found.Table 1

-- Rezone land that is currently identified as SP2 "Community Purposes" under the HLEP 2012 to the adjoining zone to ensure a consistent approach across the LGA; - Review land that is currently identified as SP2 "Health Services Facilities" under the KLEP 2012 and only retain SP2 "Hospitals" as per the HLEP 2012 to protect hospitals as significant infrastructure in the LGA; and - Identify land across the LGA that is currently not zoned as SP2 but is owned by education providers and operating as a school and rezone these properties to SP2 "Educational establishments" to formalise the use of these lands as schools and retain their use.
+- Rezone land that is currently identified as SP2 "Community Purposes" under the HLEP 2012 to the adjoining zone to ensure a consistent approach across the LGA: - Review land that is currently identified as SP2 "Health Services Facilities" under the KLEP 2012 and only retain SP2 "Hospitals" as per the HLEP 2012 to protect hospitals as significant infrastructure in the LGA; - \\Identify land across the LGA that is currently not zoned as SP2 but is owned by education providers and operating as a school and rezone these properties to SP2 "Educational establishments" to formalise the use of these lands as schools and retain their use; and - Identify land across the LGA that is currently owned by education providers operating as a school with an associated place of public worship venue and to rezone these properties to SP2 "Educational establishments and place of public worship" to formalise the use of these lands as schools with an associated place of public worship.